gkunst85/Reactivities/Readme.txt

 5. Building CRUD operations on client
 6. Updating the data localy on app state
 7. Connecting axios to the client
+8. Adding mobX and creating stores
+9. Creating Routing with React Router
+10. Error handling and validation

 Commands
 ===========================